ramirovargas/microservice-docker/README.md

 * There is shared information that is repeated as the products, when you have a database it is solved
 * Given the time worked on the entities of the services, the ideal would be to create DTO for each manipulation.
 * Swagger documentation to the main server the service that maps to swwager doesnt obtain the information of the main API
+* Zuul sometimes is late in starting and we need to make several request to work properly

 ## Aspects that were taken into account
 * Have the discovery service for each service